Joohansson/NanoRPCProxy/README.md

 * **{"action":"tokenorder_cancel","token_key":"815c8c736756da0965ca0994e9ac59a0da7f635aa0675184eff96a3146c49d74"}**

-Reset the deposit account and return last private key to claim any lost funds
+Reset the deposit account and return last private key to be used for recovery

     {
       "priv_key": "2aad399e19f926c7358a2d21d3c320e32bfedb774e0a43dba684853a1ca2cf56",